uw-dims/dims-finalreport/docs/source/challenges.rst

-The team was also partially virtual, with one, two, and sometimes three staff members working on the East Coast, while the rest of the team was on the West Coast.
-One sub-contractor was located in California.
+The team was also partially virtual, with one, two, and sometimes three staff members working on the East Coast, while the rest of the team was on the West Coast (mostly in Seattle, WA, but at one point split between Seattle, Tacoma, and Bremerton, WA and one person in California.)
 Regular "scrum" meetings were held using online tools (at various times Adobe Connect, Skype, and Google Hangout were all used, to varying degrees of effectiveness or frustration.)
 This made the problem of trying to bring team members up to speed on new concepts and skills difficult, due to lack of physical presense and availability.

 .. _dnschallenges: